NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 ###### **(3) How to do the lab?**

-As we analysed, it is necessary to add `iaddl` to PIPE; loop unrolling can improve the performance of `ncopy.ys`
+As aforementioned, it is necessary to add `iaddl` to PIPE and add loop unrolling to improve the performance of `ncopy.ys`.

 **3.1) Add `iaddl` to PIPE.**